Skip to main content

 Waiting for the tender to engage.
 By publication date, many vendors are already in conversation with the buyer.
 Tender signals should trigger pre-engagement with similar organizations, not just the one publishing.

 Ignoring the renewal cycle.
 French public contracts have defined durations.
-A 4-year ITSM contract signed in 2023 becomes your 2026 pipeline.
-Build a systematic renewal tracker.
+A four-year ITSM contract signed in 2023 becomes your 2026 pipeline.
+Build a systematic renewal tracker and treat it as a living document.

 Generic outreach.
 French public sector buyers are sophisticated.
-Referencing “digital transformation” without specifics reads as noise.
-Mention TECH.GOUV, SecNumCloud, HDS certification (for healthcare SaaS), or RGS (Référentiel Général de Sécurité), the vocabulary signals that you understand their constraints.
+Mentioning “digital transformation” without specifics reads as noise.
+Reference TECH.GOUV, SecNumCloud, HDS certification (for healthcare SaaS), or RGS (Référentiel Général de Sécurité).
+The vocabulary signals that you actually understand their constraints.

 Missing UGAP dynamics.
 Many public entities buy SaaS through UGAP rather than individual tenders.
-Monitoring which SaaS vendors are referenced or listed in UGAP’s catalog is itself a competitive intelligence signal.
-If a competitor just got listed on UGAP, they’ve just unlocked access to thousands of public buyers, that’s a signal to accelerate your own qualification of that buyer pool.
+Monitoring which SaaS vendors are listed in UGAP’s catalog is itself a competitive intelligence signal.
+If a competitor just got listed on UGAP, they’ve unlocked access to thousands of public buyers at once.
+That’s a signal to accelerate your own qualification of that buyer pool.

 Start acting on public tender signals today

-Public tenders in France represent one of the most underutilized prospecting signals in B2B SaaS.
-The data is public, the intent is confirmed, the budget is real, all that’s missing is a systematic way to capture, filter, and act on these signals before your competitors do.
+Public tenders in France are one of the most underused prospecting signals in B2B SaaS.
+The data is public, the intent is confirmed, the budget is real.
+What’s missing is a systematic way to capture, filter, and act on these signals before the window closes.

-Rodz monitors public tender publications across French procurement platforms and delivers structured, actionable signals directly to your sales workflow, so your team spends time selling, not scraping PDF notices at 11pm.
+A signal older than 48 hours decays fast.
+Inside that window, Rodz delivers structured, actionable tender signals directly to your sales workflow so your team spends time selling, not scraping PDF notices late at night.